shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

   1. Pure functions are another example - if a function has no side effects (depends only on its input and also can't change its input), then it can't have bugs that are related to external state, only in its implementation and in how we call it.
+1. The AI must be able to run the code (either as a test or not) in a way that is safe-enough, reliable-enough and fast-enough.
+  1. And we must take into account that a lot of code has side-effects which might be unsafe, unrelieable and slow.
+  1. This really leaves us with only one option, which is to have simulators for almost all side-effects.
 1. Code can often be structured such that static analysis can rule out a lot of bugs.
 A very simple example is that in a properly statically-typed language, if a function argument is an int - then it's an int.
 You don't need to test the case that maybe it's a string.
 Static analysis (compilers, but not only) can go a long way if it's "baked-in" methodically,